SairajLoke/OuterWilds-Orbiter/README.md

 # Orbiter
 ![Orbiter](resources/thumbnail.png)

-Circularize and hold your ship's orbit around a planet or moon, hands off the stick.
+Orbit around a planet or moon automatically.

 ## Features
 - Press `O` to circularize and hold your current orbit